mbrochh/mbrochh-blog/content/letsencrypt.md

 A blue screen will appear, asking for your email address and if all goes well, the certs will placed at `/etc/letsencrypt/live/example.com`.

+Hint: If you were already using a cert, possibly even one from letsencrypt, you might need to delete the `/etc/letsencrypt/` folder and comment out the SSL part in the nginx conf.

 Now configure nginx to actually use the certs: